Salahaldian/Brain-Tumor-Computer-Vision/README.md

 - ✅ Tumor Classification (Binary: Tumor vs No Tumor)
 - ✅ Tumor Segmentation using U-Net architecture
 - ✅ Boundary overlay for visual reference

+- ✅ **`The core functionality is up and running, but there’s still room to improve the accuracy and fine-tune the models for better generalization across different MRI cases.`**